Artificial hip joint: When is the right time?

 5. Functional limitations in everyday life

-Anyone who is no longer able to carry out everyday activities such as walking, climbing stairs or shopping without help due to pain or limited mobility should consider a surgical solution.
+Anyone who can no longer manage everyday activities such as walking, climbing stairs or shopping without help due to pain or limited mobility should consider a surgical solution.

-Modern endoprostheses: Why waiting often no longer makes sense
+Modern endoprostheses: Why waiting is often no longer advisable

-The motto used to be that joint replacement should be delayed as long as possible.
-The background was the durability of the implants, which was limited to 10 to 15 years.
+Previously, the prevailing wisdom was to postpone joint replacement for as long as possible.
+This was due to the limited lifespan of implants, which was estimated at 10 to 15 years.
 However, with today's advances in materials science, this approach has fundamentally changed.

 Thanks to the development of abrasion-resistant materials, hip implants can now last up to 25 years or longer.
 These include: